jfmdev/myAddressBook/readme.md

 [Live demo](http://jfmdev.github.io/myAddressBook/ "myAddressBook - Live demo")

-> Note that in this branch uses AngularJS as JavaScript framework.
+> Note that in this branch uses React as JavaScript framework.
-> If you want to check the version implemented with React, you should go to the [react](https://github.com/jfmdev/ngAddressBook/tree/react) branch.
+> If you want to check the version implemented with AngularJS, you should go to the [angular](https://github.com/jfmdev/ngAddressBook/tree/angular) branch.

 Features
 --------